brainox/Foodly_App/README.md

 # Foodly

-An ATM simulator app for iOS that allows users to be able to perform basic transactions using their mobile device A Food delivery app for iOS that allows users to be able to order meals from varieties of restaurants and get it delivered to the users selected destinations.
+A Food delivery app for iOS that allows users to be able to order meals from varieties of restaurants and get it delivered to the users selected destinations.

 # Project Management